Creating A Keyword List That Returns Your Best RFP Matches

 As shown above, when entering “penetration testing” in the search field, the results quickly narrow from over 2,000 to only 15.
 The more you concentrate on what it is you specialize in, the fewer RFPs you’ll have to sift through to find potential matching opportunities.

 - What area(s) does your business serve?
 You want to find RFP opportunities in areas where you can logistically provide your product or service.
 Therefore, location is an important factor to consider when searching for RFPs.
-Noting the locality, state or region in your keyword list will focus your RFP search to only areas you service or want to service in the future.
+Noting the locality, state or region in your keyword list will focus your RFP search to only areas you service or want to serve in the future.
 This is especially important when searching for local contracts.

 While we don’t suggest using Google as your primary RFP resource, there’s a benefit it offers that can help you refine your keywords.